ABOUT THE CORAL TRIBEFind out more about us below

 Offering training in scuba diving and marine conservation focused courses.

 Marine Conservation internships working on a variety of our projects and research.

 Offering research areas to conduct your marine conservation thesis and studies for university.

 Jenny is the leader of The Coral Tribe.
 With over a decade of experience in marine conservation, her singular passion is to protect the environment by education and training volunteers, students and interns of issues affecting our oceans.
 She is a Reef Check Course Director.

 Simon has been working in Marine Conservation for over a decade.
 He uses his broadcast media training to spread information globally.
 He spends almost every dive with a camera, filming coral and marine life, and The Coral Tribe in action, working on their projects.

 Since completing Reef Check Foundation’s EcoDiver Course in 2018, Dorothy has become an avid volunteer with The Coral Tribe, participating in all aspects of our projects.
-She particularly enjoys tending to our coral garden at our artificial reef site, Junkyard.
+She particularly enjoys conducting maintenance at coral restoration dive sites.